Tgopal00/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 ## STEP 5: SHARE
 **Data Visualization:** Check out my data viz on [Tableau](https://public.tableau.com/app/profile/tishmattie.gopal/viz/GoogleDataAnalyticsBellabeatCaseStudy/GoogleDataAnalyticsBellabeatCaseStudy)

-While the dataset came with a few limitations, I was still able to gather some findings on how consumers are using non-Bellabeat smart devices.
 Here I will further describe the findings of my analysis as well as necessary graphs and charts that help visualize trends/relationships found in the data.

 1. *Total number of times users logged their physical activity in the app throughout the week*